Canton Domain on Fabric¶

 - Although Fabric supports for pluggable consensus protocols such as crash fault-tolerant (CFT) or byzantine fault tolerant (BFT) protocols that enable the platform to be customized to fit particular use cases and trust models, at the moment Fabric only offers a CFT ordering service implementation based on the Raft protocol.

 - The backup procedures of the Fabric ledger must be used.
 The state of the sequencer node is just a cache and can be rehydrated from the state of the ledger.

 - In a multi-writer, multi-reader topology, the sequencer nodes can be hosted by different organizations and across multiple datacenters to recover from the failure of an entire datacenter.

 - The Fabric sequencer node offers some resilience against an erroneous participant.
 For example, it checks that a client does not send messages to invalid recipients and only allows registered and authenticated clients to send messages.
 Clients are also required to sign their messages so sequencers can verify their origin, which prevents malicious sequencers from creating fake messages on behalf of specific members.

 - Horizontal scalability

-- Adding more sequencers to a domain is simply a matter of creating a new organization and a new sequencer application on that organization.
-It will horizontally scale as well as a Fabric ledger will, which means performance could possibly suffer from a more complex Fabric topology by adding peers and orderer nodes deployed, in particular if their latency to each other is high.
+- Adding an additional sequencer to a domain is simply a matter of creating a new Fabric user and a new sequencer application with that configuration.
+A new Fabric organization and more Fabric peers could also be created, but this is optional.
+The setup will horizontally scale as well as a Fabric ledger will, which means performance could suffer if the Fabric topology is made more complex by adding peers and orderer nodes, in particular if their latency to each other is high.
 But there are ways to make up for that such as using a simpler endorsement policy that does not include all organizations in the setup.
 That’s a trade-off between performance and trust that needs to be defined by the consortium.

 - Large transaction support